int08h/blog/content/post/ode-to-a-vyukov-queue.md

 # Block me, maybe?

-Most of the time DV-MPSC operates *wait-free*.
+Generally DV-MPSC operations are *wait-free*.
 Recall that both `push` and `pop` have no loops or special cases; they execute straight-through every time.
 We can sleep easy knowing that our consumer and any number of producers always complete their calls in a finite number of steps.

-However there is a worst-case lurking in `push` that knocks DV-MPSC into the *blocking* category.
+However there is a corner-case lurking in `push` that knocks DV-MPSC into the *blocking* category.
 The window of vulnerability for this is quite small, one instruction on x86_64, but it's a concern nonetheless.
 Let's examine `push` in more detail and see what is going on:

+## How the queue becomes blocking
+Recall how `push` is implemented:

 ```c++
  void push(Node* node) {